Optimal Design of Resolvent Splitting Algorithms: Conclusion

 This section presents numerical experiments which utilize and validate our contributions from the previous sections.
 We conduct three sets of experiments.
 The first compares the contraction factor of $d$-Block designs, which compromise between a high degree of parallelism and high resolvent connectivity, with a fully connected design and the Malitsky-Tam algorithm introduced in \cite{malitsky2023resolvent}.
 We conduct this comparison with and without the optimal step size selection in Theorem \ref{w_dual_thm}, while also examining the impact of resolvent evaluation ordering and the choice of $d$ in $d$-Block designs.
 Additionally, we numerically investigate the ideal amount of sparsity to balance between parallelism and rapid rate of convergence, demonstrating that $d$-Block designs make the most progress towards a solution during a fixed running time.
 A final experiment compares $d$-Block designs to minimum iteration time designs from Section \ref{Sec:mip_formulations} when the resolvent computation times and communication times are known.
 Throughout, in order to compare our contributions to previous results \cite{malitsky2023resolvent, tam2023frugal}, which are formulated in terms of iteration \eqref{d_iteration}, we quantify the contraction factor in iteration \eqref{d_iteration} using Theorem \ref{m_dual_thm}.
 For $d$-Block designs and minimum iteration time designs from Section \ref{Sec:mip_formulations}, we apply the sparse Cholesky decomposition from Section \ref{Sec:MfromW} to construct an $M$ for use in Theorem \ref{m_dual_thm}.
+For the sake of reproducibility, all experiments from this section can be found in our accompanying software package \href{https://github.com/peterbarkley/oars/}{github.com/peterbarkley/oars/}.